Property-Management-Console-LLC/intern-program-docs/README.md

 # Property Management Console Documentation

 Welcome to the **Property Management Console** documentation.
-This repository contains essential resources and guidelines for learning and contributing during your internship, focusing on the development processes, infrastructure setup, and useful learning resources.
+This repository contains essential resources and guidelines for learning and contributing during your internship, focusing on development processes, infrastructure setup, and useful learning resources.
 Below are the key areas covered:

 ## Key Areas of Documentation